gordielachance/wp-soundsystem/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-WP Soundsystem is a complete solution to manage a music library within WordPress.
+WP SoundSystem is a complete solution to manage a music library within WordPress.
 Use it to build or import playlists, manage tracks and audio links, albums, artists, and play them with our audio player.

 == Description ==

 *If you are updating the plugin from < version 2.5, please BACKUP your database first, as many, many things have been updated.*

-*WP Soundsystem* is a complete solution to manage a music library within WordPress.
+*WP SoundSystem* is a complete solution to manage a music library within WordPress.

 Use it to build or import playlists, manage tracks and audio links, albums, artists, and play them with our audio player.